Stuartlab-UCSC/hexmap-view/public/docs/_sources/pythonApi.txt

 **Requests**

-Requests and responses have only one parameter: the file name containing the data in JSON format.
+Requests and responses have only one parameter: a file name containing the data in JSON format.
+Use the helper function: readJsonRequestData() to read the json-formatted data from the file and convert the json to a python dict.
+The data are described in the individual python APIs listed at the bottom of this page.

-The caller and responder create their temporary files in /tmp or equivalent and the caller will remove them.
-All requests are asynchronous.

 Example::